 - Cut and serve immediately.

-You can bake in a regular baking dish about 8 or 10 inches.
-Depending on thick you want your cookie cake.
+You can bake in a regular baking dish about 10 inches.

 Also for the arrowroot you can use one egg, or tapioca or potato starch.